-Note: On non-Windows systems, you must install Fortify SCA and Applications as a user that has a home directory with write permission.
-Do not install Fortify SCA and Applications as a non-root user that has no home directory.
+Note: On non-Windows systems, you must install Fortify Static Code Analyzer as a user that has a home directory with write permission.
+Do not install Fortify Static Code Analyzer as a non-root user that has no home directory.

-After you complete the installation, see "Post-Installation Tasks" on page 38 for additional steps you can perform to complete your system setup.
-You can also configure settings for runtime analysis, output, and performance of Fortify Static Code Analyzer and its components by updating the installed configuration files.
-For information about the configuration options for Fortify Static Code Analyzer, see "Configuration Options" on page 184.
-For information about configuration options for Fortify Static Code Analyzer Tools Properties Reference Guide.
+After you complete the installation, see "Post-Installation Tasks" on page 39 for additional steps you can perform to complete your system setup.
+You can also configure settings for runtime analysis, output, and performance of Fortify Static Code Analyzer by updating the installed configuration files.
+For information about the configuration options for Fortify Static Code Analyzer, see "Configuration Options" on page 185.

-Installing Fortify Static Code Analyzer and Applications
+Installing Fortify Static Code Analyzer

-To install Fortify Static Code Analyzer and Applications:
+To install Fortify Static Code Analyzer:

-- 1. Run the installer file for your operating system: - Windows: Fortify_SCA_and_Apps<version>windows_x64.exe - Linux: Fortify_SCA_and_Apps<version>linux_x64.run - macOS: Fortify_SCA_and_Apps<version>osx_x64.app.zip - AIX: Fortify_SCA<version>aix_x64.run - Solaris: Fortify_SCA<version>solaris_x86.run or Fortify_SCA<version> solaris10_sparc.run where <version> is the software release version.
+- 1. Run the installer file for your operating system to start the Fortify Static Code Analyzer Setup Wizard: - Windows: Fortify_SCA<version>windows_x64.exe - Linux: Fortify SCA <version> linux x64.run - macOS: Fortify_SCA<version>osx_x64.app.zip Uncompress the ZIP file before you run the APP installer file. - AIX: Fortify SCA <version> aix.run where < version > is the software release version, and then click Next.